 Having trained as an accountant with Price Waterhouse, he worked in corporate finance with Kleinwort Benson, and with the European Bank for Reconstruction & Development.
 Thomas was Chief Financial Officer for Robert Walters plc, for First Telecom plc, and then for Symbian plc.
 Symbian was the creator/developer of the first mass market smartphone operating system, being a joint venture between the major mobile phone handset manufacturers.
 Whilst at Symbian, Thomas led the software engineering development, and then the sale of Symbian to Nokia Oyj in 2008.

-Outline of Professor Bob Cryan's career
+Outline of Andy Forbes' career

-Previously he was Vice Principal at Blackpool and the Fylde College, and before that he was Director of Widening Participation at The Oldham College.
-He began his career as a secondary school teacher of English and Drama, before making the transition to further education by joining Manchester College.
+Previously, he was Vice Principal at Blackpool and the Fylde College, and before that, he was Director of Widening Participation at The Oldham College.
+He began his career as a secondary school teacher of English and drama, before making the transition to further education by joining Manchester College.

 Committee membership: Nominations Committee